grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

   currently running RPCs complete.
 This ensures that in-flight requests are allowed to finish processing.
 - Specify a timeout period to limit the time allowed for in-progress RPCs to finish.
-It's crucial to call the "Forceful shutdown function" on the server object with a timeout before calling the "Graceful shutdown function".
+It's crucial to separately call the "Forceful shutdown function" on the server object using a timer mechanism (depending on your language) to trigger a forceful shutdown after a predefined duration.
 This acts as a safety net, ensuring that the server eventually shuts down even if some in-flight RPCs don't complete within a reasonable timeframe.
 This prevents indefinite blocking.